-To prepare a DASD device, SCSI disk, or channel-attached tape dump device, you must specify:
+To prepare a DASD device, SCSI disk, NVMe disk, or channel-attached tape dump device, you must specify:

-The device node <dump_device>
+The device node <dump device>

-of the DASD device, SCSI disk partition, or channel-attached tape device to be prepared as a dump device. zipl deletes all data on the partition or tape and installs the boot loader code there.
+of the DASD device, SCSI disk partition, NVMe disk partition, or channel-attached tape device to be prepared as a dump device. zipl deletes all data on the partition or tape and installs the boot loader code there.

 - If the dump device is an ECKD disk with fixed-block layout (LDL), a dump overwrites the dump utility.
-You must reinstall the dump utility before you can use the device for another dump. - If the dump device is a channel-attached tape, SCSI disk, FBA disk, or ECKD disk with the compatible disk layout (CDL), you do not need to reinstall the dump utility after every dump.
+You must reinstall the dump utility before you can use the device for another dump. - If the dump device is a channel-attached tape, SCSI disk, NVMe disk, FBA disk, or ECKD disk with the compatible disk layout (CDL), you do not need to reinstall the dump utility after every dump. - If the dump device is an NVMe disk and depending on your HMC version, you might have to prepare a partition in namespace 1 to be able to trigger an LPAR dump from the HMC GUI.